-Historical GameStop entered into an "insurance agreement" with Barnes & Noble, pursuant to which we participated in Barnes & Noble's worker's compensation, property and general liability and directors' and officers' liability insurance programs.
+GameStop entered into an "insurance agreement" with Barnes & Noble, pursuant to which we participated in Barnes & Noble's workers' compensation, property and general liability and directors' and officers' liability insurance programs.
 We reimbursed Barnes & Noble for our pro rata share of the cost of providing these insurance programs.

-The insurance agreement terminated in part on May 1, 2005 and in full on June 1, 2005, at which time Historical GameStop procured its own insurance.
-Although we now have our own insurance coverage, costs will likely continue to be incurred by Barnes & Noble on insurance claims which were incurred under its programs prior to June 2005 and any such costs applicable to insurance claims against us will be allocated to the Company.
-In fiscal 2006, Barnes & Noble charged us approximately \$812,000 for such costs.
+The insurance agreement terminated in June 2005, at which time GameStop procured its own insurance.
+Although we obtained our own insurance coverage, costs will likely continue to be incurred by Barnes & Noble on insurance claims which were incurred under its programs prior to June 2005 and any such costs applicable to insurance claims against us will be allocated to the Company.
+In fiscal 2008, Barnes & Noble charged us approximately \$164,000 for such costs.